bitzec/bitzec-swing/README.md

    file `./build/jars/ZECmate.jar`.
 In addition the JAR file `bitcoinj-core-0.14.5.jar` is also necessary to run the wallet.

-3. Installing the built Zcash GUI wallet
+3. Installing the built ZECmate Swing Wallet

    3.1.
 If you have built Zcash from source code: